Funded projects

 Principal Investigator, with S. Kemp

-The COVID-19 crisis has seen unprecedented changes in crime rates.
+The COVID-19 crisis saw unprecedented changes in crime rates.
 While opportunities for a physical convergence between offenders and victims decreased during early lockdown, the massive move towards home working, home studying and online shopping contributed to a displacement of crime opportunities from offline to online environments.
-This project will explore if, and if so when, rates of cybercrime bounce back to pre-COVID trends in the UK.
+This project explored if, and if so when, rates of cybercrime bounce back to pre-COVID trends in the UK.

 2020